Doit: the goodest python task-runner you never heard of

 doit for you

-Now you have the choice between make, cmake, gulp, ninja, maven, gradle, bazel and so numerous others.
+Now you have the choice between make, cmake, gulp, ninja, maven, gradle, bazel and so many others.

-I tried many and always felt frustrated: some of those tools are not cross platform, some are very hard to setup, some don't deal with dependencies, some are heavy and some have a weird DSL.
+I tried a lot of them and always felt frustrated: some of those tools are not cross-platform, some are very hard to set up, some don't deal with dependencies, some are heavy, and some have a weird DSL.

-It's like nothing was at the right level of compromise: either too low level, or too abstracted away, too big or too small, to simple or too complicated, too niche or too corporate.
-I'm not google, but I'm not a student either.
+It's like nothing was at the right level of compromise: either too low level, or too abstracted away, too big or too small, too simple or too complicated, too niche or too corporate.
+I'm not Google, but I'm not a student either.

 Is there anything for an honest coder-plumber?